Comparison of models for $(\infty, n)$-categories, II: Segal objects and complete Segal objects in

 This feature is more distinct in the structure of Segal category objects, where the degree zero object is forced to be a set.
 Looking for a moment at the case of $(\infty, 1)$-categories, the transition from Segal categories (with discrete space in degree zero) to complete Segal spaces (where we drop the discreteness assumption but require completeness) can be thought of as a homotopical change: a set is replaced by a space.
 Here, we want the same transition.
 In particular, we want the object in degree zero to be a space, not a more general object of $\sPsh(\mathcal C)$. \end{remark}

-\begin{remark} Observe that condition (\ref{complete0}) corresponds to the desired weak equivalence between the object in degree zero and the object of homotopy equivalences.
-We do not immediately get what one might expect, which is the following condition: \begin{itemize} \item[(4')] $W(-, c)$ is a complete Segal space for any object $c$ in $\mathcal C$. \end{itemize} This condition is in fact a more desirable one, in that it is the one that is compatible with the cartesian structure, and we make use of it in what follows.
+\begin{remark} Condition (\ref{complete0}) is equivalent to requiring that the simplicial space $W(-, t)$ be a complete Segal space, where $t$ is the terminal object of $\mathcal C$.
+In other words, this assumption corresponds to the desired weak equivalence between the object in degree zero and the object of homotopy equivalences.
+We do not assume what one might expect, which is the following condition: \begin{itemize} \item[(4')] $W(-, c)$ is a complete Segal space for any object $c$ in $\mathcal C$. \end{itemize} This condition is, however, the more desirable one, in that it is compatible with the cartesian structure.
+As we will see, in some cases the two conditions are equivalent. \end{remark}

-In the special case where $\mathcal C= \Theta_n$, we expect that any $W$ which satisfies conditions \eqref{segal}-\eqref{complete0} actually satisfies (4'), and this implication is of substantial interest in its own right.
-We reserve a proof, however, for future work.
-We do not expect this implication to hold in general, however. \end{remark}

-\begin{theorem} There is a model structure on $\sPsh(\Delta \times \mathcal C)$ in which the fibrant objects are the complete Segal space objects. \end{theorem}
+\begin{theorem} There is a simplicial model structure on $\sPsh(\Delta \times \mathcal C)$ in which the fibrant objects are the complete Segal space objects. \end{theorem}

 \begin{proof} Consider the following sets of maps in $\sPsh(\Delta \times \mathcal C)$. \begin{itemize} \item Let $\Se^\Delta=\{ G[m] \times Fc \rightarrow F[m]\times Fc \}$, where $c$ ranges over objects of $\mathcal C$, and $m \geq 2$.